ISHR

 News

-The resurgence of insecurity and rise of violent extremism, particularly in Africa's Sahel region, is prompting States to adopt counter-terrorism measures.
-However, in many cases, these measures are also used to criminalise or restrict the work of HRDs and violate the rights of civilians.
+Insecurity and violent extremism, particularly in Africa's Sahel region, are prompting States to adopt counter-terrorism measures.
+However, in many cases, these measures are also used to restrict rights and criminalise the the work of defenders.

-With regard to article 4 of the African Charter on Human and Peoples’ Rights (African Charter ), the Principles and Guidelines on Human and Peoples’ Rights while Countering Terrorism in Africa, and the OAU Convention on the Prevention and Combating of Terrorism, Commissioner Idrissa Sow, Chairperson of the African Commission and of the Working Group on the Death Penalty, Extrajudicial, Summary or Arbitrary Executions and Enforced Disappearances in Africa moderate a panel on ‘Extrajudicial Killings in the Context of the Fight Against Terrorism in Africa’
+With regard to article 4 of the African Charter on Human and Peoples’ Rights, the Principles and Guidelines on Human and Peoples’ Rights while Countering Terrorism in Africa, and the OAU Convention on the Prevention and Combating of Terrorism, Commissioner Idrissa Sow, Chairperson of the African Commission and of the Working Group on the Death Penalty, Extrajudicial, Summary or Arbitrary Executions and Enforced Disappearances in Africa moderate a panel on Extrajudicial Killings in the Context of the Fight Against Terrorism in Africa

-Burkina Faso, Mali, Niger, Nigeria, Mozambique, and north of Togo are some of the countries where tactics to fight against terrorism are misused against civilians.
+Burkina Faso, Mali, Niger, Nigeria, Mozambique, and the north of Togo are some of the areas where tactics to fight against terrorism are misused against civilians.
 Consequently, instead of being protected from terrorism, civilians become victims of violence, women are raped, communities and political opponents are killed, in some cases with the support of external mercenaries.

-The fight against terrorism goes hand in hand with the protection of human rights.
+'The fight against terrorism goes hand in hand with the protection of human rights.'

-2. Conduct of investigations on abduction cases.
+2. Conducting investigations on abduction cases

 In conclusion, Allan Ngari said:

-The fight against terrorism is legitimate, but if it is carried out outside the rule of law, it is detrimental to civilians’ rights
+'The fight against terrorism is legitimate, but if it is carried out outside the rule of law, it is detrimental to civilians’ rights.'

 Related articles